 At some luxury hotels, they will convert small amounts of a guest's currency as a courtesy.
 Other hotels charge a small flat fee or mark up the exchange to compensate them for the service.
 As with any conversion, pay attention to their exchange rates to ensure it is a good deal.

-With more hotels cutting back on services as the world goes digital, fewer hotels are offering this benefit at all.
-I don’t use this approach too often, but it is nice to know it may be available if you’re staying at the right hotel.
+With more hotels cutting back on services as the world goes digital, fewer hotels are offering this benefit.
+I don't use this approach too often, but it is nice to know it may be available if you're staying at the right hotel.
 Speak with the hotel concierge to find out if your hotel offers foreign currency exchange.

 Receive Change In Local Currency